harmony-one/x/progress/nagesh-mishra.md

 2023-12-05 Tue: Eliminated the loading circle displayed during in-app purchase activation and added a sign-out feature.

-2023-12-04 Mon: Resolved issues with Mixpanel(PR: https://github.com/harmony-one/x/pull/298) and developed a specialized settings view for iPad (PR: https://github.com/harmony-one/x/tree/customSettingView).
+2023-12-04 Mon: Resolved issues with Mixpanel(PR: https://github.com/harmony-one/x/pull/298) and developed a specialized settings view for iPad (branch: https://github.com/harmony-one/x/tree/customSettingView).

 ---
 2023-12-01 Fri: Implemented an action sheet for the "Purchase Premium" feature PR: https://github.com/harmony-one/x/pull/292, along with the integration of Mixpanel analytics.
 Additionally, events for button actions have been set up PR: https://github.com/harmony-one/x/pull/293.
 The development of an iPad popover view is currently underway.